WPChill/imageseo-wordpress/readme.txt

 = What is an alternative text? =
 The alt attribute (alternative text) is used in your HTML code on IMG tags to describe the appearance and function of an image on a page.

-You currently can connect to Mailchimp, Mailjet, SendInBlue or SendGrid

 = Does Image SEO integrates with other plugins? =